eddylj/Backend-Communication-App/assumptions.md

 - Edit updates the timestamp of the message
 - Edit raises InputError if passed message is the same as the existing message.
 - Edit does not change the original sender's ID if edited by a different user.
+### message_pin()
+- the owner of the flockr can also pin messages despite not being the owner of the channel
+- only owners in the channel can pin
+### message_unpin()
+- the owner of the flockr can also unpin messages despite not being the owner of the channel
+- only owners in the channel can unpin

 ## User
 ### user_profile_setname()